muratk3n/thirdwave/en/tweets/2021/week20.md

 ---

-The protoganist of the witty ME stories, Nasreddin, can just easily be claimed by Iranianians as by the so-called Turks.
-The stories certainly belong to the region, but how much of the region's culture belongs to the "Turk"?
-The answer is - not much..
-For Anatolians the share of the Central As culture is a tiny fraction, basically is is as much tr as an American is Amish.
+The protoganist of the witty ME stories, Nasreddin, can just easily be claimed by Iranianians as by TR.

 ---